bekhruza2004/sep10-freedom-project/blog/entry07.md

 ## Content

-When I gave my Expo elevator pitch, I realized I should have explained my future invention in more detail.
+When I gave my Expo elevator pitch I realized I should have explained my future invention in more detail.
 I didn’t talk enough about how it could be used later on.
 This made it harder for people to see how useful it could be.
-During my in-class presentation, I learned that I need to make better eye contact.
+During my in-class presentation I learned that I need to make better eye contact.
 I also need to speak louder so everyone can hear me.
 These are things I should work on to improve my presentations in the future.

 ## EDP